ArielLevovich/CPP_EX4_24/README.md

 - **Traversal Logic:** Uses a stack to manage traversal in in-order.

 #### BFSIterator Class
-The `BFSIterator` traverses the tree level
+The `BFSIterator` traverses the tree

--by-level from left to right (Breadth-First Search).
+ level-by-level from left to right (Breadth-First Search).

 ```cpp
 template<typename T, size_t K>